2. When should one get tested ?

 If you are registered with the Swisscovid application, you may receive an alert informing you that you have been in contact with a person who has tested positive, and recommending that you get tested.

-Some airlines or countries require a negative COVID-19 test before boarding and landing in the country.
+Some airlines or countries require a negative COVID-19 test in order to board and land in the country.
 PCR tests are recommended ; however for some countries rapid tests are sufficient.
 Check the requirements of your airline or country of destination.
-These tests are taken at the expense of the traveller.